 What?

-The AI Assessment Scale is a practical framework designed to help universities set clear expectations around the use of generative AI in assessment.
-It introduces a five-point scale that can be applied across different types of assessment.
+The AI Assessment Scale (AIAS) is a practical framework designed to help universities set clear expectations around the use of Generative AI (GenAI) in assessment.
+It introduces a five-point scale, ranging from no AI use to full AI integration, that can be applied across different types of assessment.
 Each level of the scale outlines what kind of AI use is permitted, optional, or required, providing clarity to staff and students on how AI fits into assessments.

 From Autumn 2025, the scale is embedded within all Canvas modules.